aliensprout/landing-page/README.md

 - Flexbox

 questions:
-- not understanding responsive design here
+- not understanding responsive design here:
+- when to wrap items?
+- how exactly did they get the quoteblock and cta sections to be the same size?